Ultimate Guide to DEI in Your Wedding Business

 - Lower-income

 This is by no means a comprehensive list of words and phrases to avoid and use, so be sure to continue refining these lists as you interact with new clients.
-Additionally, if you’re unsure about what language to use, listen to how a specific group of people refers to themselves or simply ask a member of that community.
+Additionally, if you’re unsure about what language to use, listen to how a specific group of people refers to themselves or ask a member of that community.
 That way, you’ll have the best information possible.

 Re-evaluate who your ideal client is

-Even though you likely have a clear picture of who your ideal client is, it’s important to think about all of the other groups of people that could also fit into that picture if you view it from a different perspective.
+Even though you likely have a clear picture of who your ideal client is, it’s crucial to think about all of the other groups of people that could also fit into that picture if you view it from a different perspective.
 So, go back to the drawing board and think about the broad categories of people you want to serve.
 Then, take a step back and look for any gaps in representation.

 Connect with diverse pros in your area